Ransomware attacks could reach ‘pandemic’ proportions. What to know after the pipeline hack.

 What can be done about ransomware attacks?

 The best strategy against ransomware is to stay ahead of the competition when updating security measures, Forrester analyst Allie Mellen said in an interview.
-A firm with less stringent cybersecurity is likely to be targeted.
+A firm with less-stringent cybersecurity is likely to be targeted.

 Put simply: “Outrun the guy next to you,” she said.

-Among the list of “quick wins,” Mellon advises strengthening passwords, testing the response plan in case of an emergency, and implementing multifactor authentication, which requires two or more levels of verification before a user can sign on to the company’s network.
+Among the list of “quick wins,” Mellen advises strengthening passwords, testing the response plan in case of an emergency, and implementing multifactor authentication, which requires two or more levels of verification before a user can sign on to the company’s network.

 “Make sure you’re following the basics, and that’s what you can do right now in order to make sure that this attack doesn’t happen to you in the next week or two weeks,” Mellen said.
 “From there, it’s obviously very critical to take further steps.”

-In April, a task force made up of experts from businesses, governments and academia released an 81-page report detailing a framework to combat ransomware.
+In April, a task force of experts from businesses, governments and academia released an 81-page report detailing a framework to combat ransomware.
 The sweeping recommendations highlighted the need for a coordinated international law-enforcement effort to halt countries from providing safe harbor to criminal enterprises.

-Following the alleged Russian and Chinese hacking operations targeting U.S. federal contractor SolarWinds and Microsoft, the Department of Justice announced earlier this month it would launch a wide-ranging four-month review into its approach to fighting malicious cyber activity, including ransomware attacks.
+Following the alleged Russian and Chinese hacking operations targeting U.S. federal contractor SolarWinds and Microsoft, the Justice Department announced earlier this month it would launch a wide-ranging, four-month review into its approach to fighting malicious cyber activity, including ransomware attacks.

 President Biden is expected to issue an executive order mandating minimum cybersecurity requirements for federal contractors, the New York Times reported.